EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

     ...
 ```

-This technique is fundamental in Unix internals and appears everywhere—from shells to container runtimes.
+This technique is fundamental in Unix internals and appears everywhere — from shells to container runtimes.

 ### Stage D: The Robust Read Loop